Skip to main content

 Corona virus COVID-19

 The COVID-19 disease is caused by the SARS-CoV-2 virus, which primarily causes an acute respiratory infection that is spread as a droplet infection.
-The incubation period of the disease varies from 1 to 14 days, and the symptoms usually begin in 4-5 days from infection.
+The incubation period of the disease varies from 1 to 14 days, and the symptoms usually begin in 3 days from infection.
 The clinical picture may vary from almost asymptomatic to severe, and the symptoms may change as the disease progresses.
 Advanced age particularly in combination with a basic illness (e.g. severe cardiac disease) increases the risk of serious illness and death.
-The European Medicines Agency (EMA) has performed an accelerated market authorization procedure to the corona vaccinations, in which their safety, efficacy and quality have been evaluated with the same criteria as in the normal market authorization process, but in an accelerated manner as quickly as the research results have been attained.

 Diphtheria